slurmulon/gooey-spec/IDEAS.md

  - `commit`: Calls a mutation on a single entity instance
  - `dispatch`: Calls an action on a single entity instance
  - `broadcast`: Calls an action scoped to the entity's context, affecting all entity instances
- - `cascade`: Calls an action scoped to either a single entity instance or an entity's context and delgates to all children
+ - `cascade`: Calls an action scoped to either a single entity instance or an entity's context and delgates to all children (TODO: This should, instead, be a configurable property that can be used in any of the actions)

 And `entity` is implicitly provided and contains:
  - `rels`